 What happens to the dead bodies in the Mount Everest

-What happens to the corpse in Rainbow Valley or the Death zone of Mt Everest?
-Well, mostly the body either remains forever in the death zone like Rainbow valley or maybe sometimes recovered.
-As it’s not easy or almost impossible to recover the body from that elevation.
+What happens to the corpse in Rainbow Valley or the Death Zone of Mt Everest?
+Well, mostly, the body either remains forever in the death zone like Rainbow Valley or maybe sometimes recovered as it’s not easy or almost impossible to recover the body from that elevation.
 The Helicopter rescue is almost impossible due to the powerful wind.
-Extreme weather, narrow trails and high altitude makes it difficult to bring down the body.
+Extreme weather, narrow trails, and high altitude make it difficult to bring down the body.
 Also, it requires multiple heads to recover one body.
 Who in this world will do that for the dead body?
 Possibly no one.

 The cost of recovering the body is more than 70k USD.
 Until now, several of the bodies have been recovered from the death zone by paying the amount.
 But the recovery is not easy and can cost further deaths.
 In 1984 two Nepalese mountaineers died while recovering a body from the death zone.
 Here, even money doesn’t guarantee the recovery of the body.
 No one is easily ready to bring down the body.
 Hence, forming the pile of corpses in the Rainbow Valley.

-What is the main cause of death in the Mount Everest
+What is the main cause of death on the Mount Everest

 According to the Himalayan Database of 2019, almost 5,000 climbers have climbed to the top of Mount Everest, 295 of whom have died since 1924.
-The death rate is under 1% in 1980.
-According to the BBC report, the majority of the deaths were due to avalanches (around 41.6 percent) while 22.2 percent of the deaths on Mount Everest were due to Acute mountain disease.
-Similarly, Fall and Exhaustion are other causes of the deaths in the Everest climb.
-The death rate during the 1970-1980s was the highest i.e 2.2%.
-And it’s decreasing as in 2019 the death ratio was 1%.
+The death rate was under 1% in 1980.
+According to the BBC report, the majority of the deaths were due to avalanches (around 41.6 percent), while 22.2 percent of the deaths on Mount Everest were due to Acute mountain disease.
+Similarly, Falls and Exhaustion are other causes of the death in the Everest climb.
+The death rate during the 1970-the 1980s was the highest i.e 2.2%.
+And it’s decreasing as in 2019, the death ratio was 1%.

 Everest Base Camp Stories

-Everest Base Camp is the gateway to summit Mount Everest.
+Everest Base Camp is the gateway to the summit of Mount Everest.
 Tent settlements of mountaineers are all around the Base Camp.
-During the peak season, base camp becomes so vibrant due to the lots of colored tents.
+During the peak season, base camp becomes vibrant due to the many colored tents.
 This is the final rest station before they ascend.
-During the stay, mountaineers spend their time chanting their songs, experiences, and stories.
+During the stay, mountaineers chant their songs, experiences, and stories.
 People here in base camp whisper the same old legends.
-There are some famous stories that are whispered through every ear of climbers in the Everest Base camp.
+Some famous stories are whispered through every ear of climbers in the Everest Base camp.
 The stories related to the corpses in the rainbow valley.
 The three most famous stories are Green Boots Everest, Sleeping Beauty Everest, and Hannelore Schmatz.

 Green Boots Everest

-Green Boots is one of the true stories of Everest Expedition.
+Green Boots is one of the true stories of the Everest Expedition.
 This story is also highly backed by the media.
 Green Boots Everest is actually a dead body on the northeast corner of Everest.
-The reason it's called Green Boots is that it got a pair of green boots on it and oxygen tanks on his back.
-People assumed that the body could certainly be of Tsewang Paljor, an Indian climber who was reported missing after his attempt to climb to the top in 1996.
+The reason it's called Green Boots because it has a pair of green boots on it and oxygen tanks on its back.
+People assumed that the body could certainly be of Tsewang Paljor, an Indian climber who was reported missing after he attempted to climb to the top in 1996.

 Sleeping Beauty Everest

-It is another most popular Everest Base Camp story.
+It is another popular Everest Base Camp story.
 This is the story of Francys Arsentiev, the first American lady to climb Mt Everest without supplemental oxygen.
 This is the incident of the year 1998 on May 22.
 Francys and her husband embarked on the expedition just like their other mountain expedition.
-Her ascent was good, but while descending she felt uncomfortable with the surroundings.
-And she stuck on the peak for 3 days without supplemental oxygen, then a team went to bring her down.
+Her ascent was good, but while descending, she felt uncomfortable with the surroundings.
+And she was stuck on the peak for 3 days without supplemental oxygen; then a team went to bring her down.

-But, when the team found her, she was hardly breathing, mostly frostbitten and close to death.
+But, when the team found her, she hardly breathed, mostly frostbitten and close to death.
 The team roped her down as far as they could.
 After that, it was almost impossible to bring her down.
 So, they left her to die in the backdrop of Mt.
 Everest.
-She was found lying in her back just like sleeping hence nicknamed as “Sleeping Beauty”
+She was found lying in her back just like sleeping hence nicknamed “Sleeping Beauty.”

 Hannelore Schmatz- First women to die on Everest

-That night a strong snowstorm hit that place and Ray Genet died before dawn due to hypothermia.
+That night a strong snowstorm hit that place, and Ray Genet died before dawn due to hypothermia.
 Hannelore and the sherpa made out of that dreadful night.
-While their way down at 8290m, she fell down and sat with the aid of a backpack.
+While on their way down at 8290m, she fell down and sat with the aid of a backpack.
 And after that, she never got up.
 Her last few words were’ water, water”.
-The corpse of her remained their open eyes and long hair blowing with the wind.
+Her corpse remained their open eyes and long hair blowing with the wind.
 For years, her body was passed by many climbers and observed.

-The interesting fact is that after five years two other climbers died while attempting to recover Hannelore Schmatz’s body.
+Interestingly, after five years, two other climbers died while attempting to recover Hannelore Schmatz’s body.
 They were found tangled in their ropes on Everest.
-And a year later her body was swept over the ridge by the strong wind.
+And a year later, her body was swept over the ridge by the strong wind.
 This is why Hannelore Schmatz became famous for Everest's death tale.

 Mt Everest Expedition